6 Hacks for More Interesting Committee Meetings

 Don’t let them go without a warm welcome and a couple of questions like ‘what brought you along’ and ‘how good are you with an excel spreadsheet’.
 OK, maybe not the spreadsheet thing.

 Here’s an idea, set aside the first few minutes of your meeting for everyone to introduce themselves and bring some familiarity to the group.
-You’d be surprised how comforting it can be to ‘put a face to a name’ and, for those early-in-the-year meetings, you could even include some time for icebreakers and having some fun.
+You’d be surprised how comforting it can be to ‘put a face to a name’.
+For those early-in-the-year meetings, you could even include some time for icebreakers and having some fun.
 We all crave connection so just do it.
 Connect and create opportunities for others to connect.

 Hack 4: Send reminders of meetings and pre-circulate the boring stuff

-Alert people to an upcoming meeting and save time at your meeting by tabling relevant documents (agenda people!) in advance.
+Alert people to upcoming committee meetings and save time at your meeting by tabling relevant documents (agenda people!) in advance.
 These can include minutes from the previous meeting, subcommittee and treasurers or financial reports and even possibly the principal’s report.
 This will let you quickly accept these documents and allow you to move on without having to wait for attendees to read everything on the spot.

 Hack 5: Guest speaker/presentation

-Another idea may be for the executive team (or one of your members) to put together a digital presentation to highlight an event or idea for your group or even a wishlist project – a more interesting way to present information and get volunteers more motivated to contribute.
+Another idea may be for one of your members to put together a digital presentation to highlight an event or idea for your group or even a wishlist project.
+A more interesting way to present information and get volunteers more motivated to contribute.

 Hack 6: Encourage discussion but also set time limits